Saturday, August 27, 2011

 Although the struggle was a long and costly one to the early advocates of steam-driven vessels, it nonetheless could have had but one ending.
 The steamer rose like a mighty Titan from every workable coal bed on earth, the dense masses of smoke from its squat funnels forming, appropriately enough, the pall for the obsequies of its proud opponent.
 The sailing ship, vagrant and wayward, with all the whims and caprices of a spoilt Court beauty, was the creation of men's brains and the sport of die winds of heaven.

 What's left?
 Well, some of Rewa's steel was salvaged in 1957.
-Her figurehead is at the Torpedo Bay Naval Museum.
+Her figurehead is at the Torpedo Bay Naval Museum, Devonport.
 Her ship bell was stolen just before the scuttling, and Hanson presented the binnacle and wheel to the Whangarei Cruising Club in 1937.

-What remains today on the island is still recognisable as the hulk of a massive sailing ship, a drawcard for curious boaties.
+But what remains today on the island is still recognisable as the hulk of a massive sailing ship, an important piece of world nautical history and a drawcard for curious boaties.

 Liz said...